ics-unisg/ekga/README.md

 [![Python](https://img.shields.io/badge/python-3.8.5-blue?logo=python&logoColor=FED643)](https://www.python.org)
 [![Neo4j](https://img.shields.io/badge/Neo4j-5.12.0-blue?logo=Neo4j&logoColor=#4581C3)](https://neo4j.com/)

-# TO DO

-Section below

-About (top right side)

-Tutorial with extended_mock

----

-# Event Knowledge Graphs ...
+# Enabling Multi-dimensional Analytics of Digital Traces with Ambiguity

-This repository contains a prototype implementation of a framework for the online construction of an Event Knowledge Graph from a stream of events.
+This repository contains a prototype implementation of a framework for the construction of an Event Knowledge Graph from a stream of events.

 The prototype implementation accompanies the paper "Enabling Multi-dimensional Analytics of Digital Traces with Ambiguity" by Marco Franceschetti, Dominik Manuel Buchegger, Ronny Seiger, and Barbara Weber, submitted to CAiSE2025.